timmcginley/41936/Subjects/PM-ICT/index.md

 The proposed scheme must be within the budgetary framework including all parts of the building + operational cost + design cost.

 ### On time
-The proposed scheme must be within the time frame.
+The proposed design scheme must be within the time frame.

 ### Sustainable
 The proposed scheme must meet the target DGNB class.